Nathaniel Hawthorne: Middle years

 Hawthorne and his family moved to a small red farmhouse near Lenox, Massachusetts, at the end of March 1850.
 He became friends with Herman Melville beginning on August 5, 1850, when the authors met at a picnic hosted by a mutual friend.
 Melville had just read Hawthorne's short story collection Mosses from an Old Manse, and his unsigned review of the collection was printed in The Literary World on August 17 and August 24 titled "Hawthorne and His Mosses".
 Melville wrote that these stories revealed a dark side to Hawthorne, "shrouded in blackness, ten times black".
 He was composing his novel Moby-Dick at the time, and dedicated the work in 1851 to Hawthorne: "In token of my admiration for his genius, this book is inscribed to Nathaniel Hawthorne."

 Hawthorne's time in the Berkshires was very productive.
 While there, he wrote The House of the Seven Gables (1851), which poet and critic James Russell Lowell said was better than The Scarlet Letter and called "the most valuable contribution to New England history that has been made."
 He also wrote The Blithedale Romance (1852), his only work written in the first person.
-He also published A Wonder-Book for Girls and Boys in 1851, a collection of short stories retelling myths which he had been thinking about writing since 1846.
+He also published A Wonder-Book for Girls and Boys in 1851, a collection of short stories retelling myths that he had been thinking about writing since 1846.
 Nevertheless, poet Ellery Channing reported that Hawthorne "has suffered much living in this place".
 The family enjoyed the scenery of the Berkshires, although Hawthorne did not enjoy the winters in their small house.
 They left on November 21, 1851.
 Hawthorne noted, "I am sick to death of Berkshire ...
 I have felt languid and dispirited, during almost my whole residence."